Edmund Gordon

-Edmund Wyatt Gordon (born June 13, 1921) is a professor of psychology who "had a tremendous influence on contemporary thinking in psychology, education and social policy and the implications of his work for the schooling of lower status youth and children of color in America".

-Professor Gordon's career spans professional practice, minister, clinical and counseling psychologist, research scientist, author, editor, and professor.
-Gordon was recognized as a preeminent scholar of African-American studies when he was awarded the 2011 Dr. John Hope Franklin Award from Diverse Issues in Higher Education magazine at the 93rd Annual Meeting of the American Council on Education.
+Edmund Wyatt Gordon (born June 13, 1921) is an American psychologist and professor.
+Gordon was recognized as a preeminent scholar of African-American studies when he was awarded the 2011 John Hope Franklin Award from Diverse Issues in Higher Education magazine at the 93rd Annual Meeting of the American Council on Education.

-He cites as major influencers Herbert G. Birch, W. E. B. Du Bois, and Alain LeRoy Locke.
+He cites Herbert G. Birch, W. E. B. Du Bois, and Alain LeRoy Locke as major influencers.